bcit-ci/CodeIgniter/user_guide_src/source/helpers/string_helper.rst

 	:rtype:	string

 	Generates a random string based on the type and length you specify.
-	Useful for creating passwords or generating random hashes.

 	The first parameter specifies the type of string, the second parameter specifies the length.
 The following choices are available: